SenaJp/laravel-crud/README.md

 >> How to use: </br>
 >> 1 - Composer install </br>
 >> 2 - php artisan key:generate

+> The application works with queues
+>> For the emails to be sent it is necessary to use the command: <br>
+>> php artisan queue:listen

 Well done, take control of you tasks and enjoy it!